mathif/mathif/week2_1.md

 <div align="justify" style="margin-left:2.5%" style="margin-right:3%">

-When you working with vinyl cutter you must aware about the rool and grip poasition when placing your sheet, It have grip path under the white line.
+When you working with vinyl cutter you must aware about the roll and grip position when placing your sheet, It have grip path on the driving rode under the white line.
 So you must care about you sheet and the wheel must allign under the line.Then only sheet get enough parallel force to move the direction too and fro motion.

 <center><img src="img/vinyl_cutter/vinyl11.png" width= "500"/></center>